ashleendaly/ergo/README.md

 ![ergo](docs/ergo.png)

-Ergo is a blockchain-based drone management application.
+Ergo is a blockchain-based drone delivery and management application.
 Users can to deliver packages to any location within Glasgow and track drone locations and deliveries in real-time.

 ---